viveks-e2m/RAG_Application/README.md

 # FastAPI RAG Endpoint with Qdrant

-A FastAPI application that provides endpoints for uploading text documents, creating vector embeddings using OpenAI, and performing similarity search using Qdrant as the vector database.
+A FastAPI application that provides endpoints for uploading text documents, creating vector embeddings using sentence-transformers, and performing similarity search using Qdrant as the vector database.

 ## Features

 - Upload text files via API endpoint
-- Automatically create vector embeddings using OpenAI Embeddings API
+- Automatically create vector embeddings using `all-MiniLM-L6-v2` (free and open-source)
 - Store embeddings in Qdrant vector database
 - Query documents using similarity search
 - RESTful API with proper error handling and validation